 Schneider Electric and Elite Partner Advanced Power Technology (APT) deliver data centre digital transformation project for Newcastle City Council.

-Data Centre Consolidation/Upgrade/Refresh Project of the Year
+SPECIAL PROJECT AWARD - Sustainability in the Data Centre Project of the Year

 Schneider Electric worked in collaboration with its Elite Partner, Advanced Power Technology (APT) to deliver a data centre digital transformation project for Newcastle City Council and drive digital service continuity members of its constituency.
 The initiative included consolidation of existing data centre capacity, upgrades to the physical infrastructure and the deployment of next generation data centre infrastructure (DCIM) management software, which would improve reliability, increase energy efficiency and lower operating expenses (OpEx).